Crisis counselors are in demand. The shortage of mental health professionals is expected to continue over the next few years.

 How Do I Become A Crisis Counselor?

-You can be a volunteer crisis counselor if you are at least 18 years old.
+You can be a volunteer crisis counselor if you're at least 18 years old.
 No degree is required.

-You will need at least a bachelor's degree in psychology, sociology, social work or education in order to work in the field of crisis intervention.
+You will need at least a bachelor's degree in psychology, sociology, social work, or education to work in the field of crisis intervention.

-If you want to work with individuals, you will need to get a master's degree in social work, counseling or behavioral health from an accredited social work or counseling program.
+If you want to work with individuals, you'll need to get a master's degree in social work, counseling, or behavioral health from an accredited social work or counseling program.

 How Much Will I Earn?